Composition, Cooperation, and Coordination of Computational Systems: Other system models in the literature

-In his excellent book ''Principles of Cyber-Physical Systems'' \cite{Alur2015_Principles} Rajeev Alur distinguishes between functional and reactive components in the tradition of David Harel and Amir Pnueli.
+In his excellent book ''Principles of Cyber-Physical Systems'' \cite{Alur2015_Principles} Rajeev Alur also distinguishes between functional and reactive components in the tradition of David Harel and Amir Pnueli.

-Focusing on the timing behavior, he develops several models of computation for reactive components.
-In the synchronous model all components execute in lock-step, similar to what I have called ''clocked'' systems.
+Focusing on the timing behaviour, he develops several models of computation for reactive components.
+In the synchronous model all components execute in lock-step, similar to what I would call ''clocked'' systems.
 In the asynchronous model all processes execute at independent speeds, and there is an unspecified delay between the reception of inputs and the production of outputs by a process.
-In the timed model processes rely on a global physical time to achieve a loose form of synchronization.
+In the timed model processes rely on a global physical time to achieve a loose form of synchronisation.

-\paragraph{Synchronous Reactive Components (SRC)}
+\subsubsection{Synchronous reactive components (SRC)}

+In the interconnection of digital systems, such as logic gates or flip-flops, input and output may refer to ''the same'' point in time, and only the update of any internal state refers to the next point in time.

+This system model is the basis of synchronously reactive systems \cite{BenvenisteCaspiEdwardsHalbwachsLeGuernicDeSimone2003} and has found its expression in quite a number of hardware description languages, such as Lustre, Esterl, Signal or VHDL/Verilog.